Scuba Diving in Sharm El Sheikh

 The ship was rediscovered by Jacques Cousteau in 1956 and is arguably the most sought after scuba diving wreck in the world.
-It is thought that the Saini Peninsula's Thistlegorm is the most frequently dived site in the world.
+It is thought that the Sinai Peninsula's Thistlegorm is the most frequently dived site in the world.
 Indeed, so many divers penetrate the wreck daily that many of the holds have air pockets trapped against their ceilings.
-With its holds full of World War II relics, it is little wonder that it holds such fascination to so many divers.
+With its holds full of World War II relics, it is little wonder that it holds such fascination to so many.

 The wreck sits upright on the seabed at 33m.
 To dive the bow section you can descend onto the main deck area at 15m and enter Hold no. 1 from a large square entrance way in the floor close to the main anchor chains.
 The ship has 2 levels in its holds and it is possible to swim through the wreck from Hold 1 to 3, using the internal interconnecting doorways at a maximum depth of 25m.

 Diving inside this section of the Thistlegorm you'll find BSA motorbikes, Morris automobiles, Bedford trucks, trailers and armoured cars, stowed tightly away as if still ready for use, many still with rubber tyres and glass windows intact.